Return to Deer Run

 Groppetti, like many of Jackson’s closest friends, is bitter over the vehemence that has been leveled at him.
 “No one knew Tobin.
 He was such a private man.
 I loved him with all my heart.
 People have been so vicious throughout the years.
 This is one thing he told me from day one: ‘Kill them with kindness, Patty.
 Kill them with kindness.’”

 After Jackson left Deer Run for Mexico, he eventually settled in the small mountain pueblo of Canalajas.
-From there, he often made road trips to Guatemala and Honduras, where he combed archeological sites and satisfied his fascination with Mayan culture.
+From there, he often made road trips to Guatemala and Honduras, where he combed archaeological sites and satisfied his fascination with Mayan culture.
 He still bred dogs, albeit on a much more limited scale, this time in partnership with newfound friend Miguel Angel Sanchez.

 “He was so happy.
 He loved the ruins, he loved that he could live on $5 a month, loved the people he was with,” Groppetti says.
 “He didn’t need a lot.
 I begged him to write a book, to write his memoirs.
 But no way he wanted to leave one word said to anybody.”